WenjuanW/Post-Stroke_30-day_Mortality_Prediction-1/README.md

 #### Important

 * All variables/features must be measured within 24 hours after hospital admission
-* All variable names and coding have to be exactly the same as the above table
+* All variable names and coding have to be exactly the same as the above table, indcluding the sequence

 ### Software enviornment